saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 For now, tests are executed sequentially.
-This isn't a real problem for file systems with sub-second timestamp granularity, but not for the others.
+This isn't a real problem for file systems with sub-second timestamp granularity, but it is for the others.
 We can improve the speed by implementing parallelization, which would allow the runner to run multiple tests in parallel.
 The `serialized` tests would need to be run separately,